Stability and chaos in dynamical last passage percolation: High subcritical overlap: proving Theorem (1)

 \section{High subcritical overlap: proving Theorem~\ref{t.main.scaled}(1)}

 Section~\ref{s.scaledversion} offered a rough guide to the proof of Theorem~\ref{t.main.scaled} and ended by indicating four elements that would be needed to implement the proof plan.
 Having assembled these elements in the four preceding sections, we are ready to begin bringing them together to prove Theorem~\ref{t.main.scaled}(1).
-This result addresses the scaled overlap $O_n \big( \rho_n^0 , \rho_n^t \big)$ between the time-zero and time~$t$ polymers~$\rho_n^0$ and~$\rho_n^t$.
 Indeed, we may define the event of {\em low overlap} between these two polymers: for $g > 0$,

 Theorem~\ref{t.main.scaled}(1) asserts that, for some $g > 0$, $\lowoverlap_n^{0,t}(g)$ is unlikely in the phase $t \ll n^{-1/3}$.